 The Ashlyn Harris

 I'm gonna be real with you here.
 If you're not hip to women's soccer, all I have to say to you is GET HIP.
 I created this cupcake to honor my favorite player, whose birthday just happens to be October 19.
 (We're having a party.
 Lemme know if you wanna come).
-Not only is she really, really good at soccer, but she's also a
+Not only is she really, really good at soccer, but she's also a really cool person with really excellent style.

 Happy birthday, dude.
 Hope it's a good one.